gipert/gerda-factory/README.md

                     ...
                 ],
                 "interpolate": true  // can randomly reduce the magnitude of the distortion
-                                     // by mixing it with the unitary distortion },
+                                     // by mixing it with the unitary distortion. must be used
+                                     // with care, please see note below },
             ...
         },
         "specific" : {  // category of distortions that have to be applied to single components "component1"  : { "pdfs" : [ "file1.root" ] }, // the name of the component must be listed also in the
                                                            // list of model components above!
             "component2" : {
                 "pdfs" : [
                     "file2.root:objname",  // single ROOT file with eventual object name